IamRahul15555/Max-Store-Data-Analysis/README.md

 The repository is organized as follows:

-- `data/`: This folder contains the cleaned sales data file in CSV format.
+- `Raw_Dataset.xlsx`: This is the Raw Dataset of the Max Store Sales Data (2022) in XLSX format.
+- `Max Store Data Analysis.xlsx`: This is the Excel file that contains the Charts and the Final Interactive Dashboard along with different KPIs
-- `notebooks/`: This folder contains the Jupyter Notebook file (`data_analysis.ipynb`) with the data cleaning, processing, and analysis steps.
+- - `Project_Visuals.zip`: This zip folder contains
-- `reports/`: This folder contains the complete annual report in PDF format (`Max_Store_Annual_Report_2022.pdf`).
+the Visuals of all the Charts used and also the Final Dashboard- `reports/`: This folder contains the complete annual report in PDF format (`Max_Store_Annual_Report_2022.pdf`).

 ## Data Cleaning